-The ongoing validity of European type approvals issued by the Vehicle Certification Agency (VCA) is a key priority for the automotive sector.
-Before a vehicle or part is put on the market to be sold, all motor vehicles, trailers and their systems, components and separate technical units must go through rigorous testing to ensure they meet the necessary technical, safety and environmental standards.
-A range of EU rules must be adhered do, such as the Pedestrian Protection Regulation which requires all cars to have energy absorbing bonnets and front bumpers, and the General Safety Regulation which - among many other things - requires all new buses and trucks to have advanced emergency braking systems.
+Securing mutual recognition of type approvals is a key priority for the automotive sector.
+Before a vehicle or part is put on the market to be sold it must go through rigorous testing to ensure it meets the necessary technical, safety and environmental standards.
+Currently, a range of EU rules must be adhered do, such as the Pedestrian Protection Regulation which requires all cars to have energy absorbing bonnets and front bumpers, and the General Safety Regulation which - among many other things - requires all new buses and trucks to have advanced emergency braking systems.
+International rules, set at the UNECE, must also be adhered to.